What Is Knee Pain?

 The way we walk and the position of our feet and ankles have a profound effect on our legs, knees, hips and lower back.
 While the foot arches are spread to take in the impact when the foot lands during walking, your ankles tend to roll inwards.
 This is called over-pronation.
 When your ankle is rolled inwards; the lower leg is forced to rotate.
 Since the knee is not designed to rotate, over-pronation places abnormal stress on the knee joint and results in poor knee functioning.
 This will inevitably lead to excessive wear and tear to the knee cartilage, causing long-term damage and chronic pain.

-If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Knee Pain, Call us now at 6438 2900 and get a FREE comprehensive Top-to-Toe Body Analysis worth $80! (terms and conditions apply)!!
+If you need to find out more about how our Integrated Pain-X™ (IPX™) System can help with your Knee Pain, Call us now at 6438 2900 and get a FREE Body Analysis + Consultation worth $120! (terms and conditions apply)!!

 Click here for more information.